vinfreecs/genga/Documentation.md

  * The name for the aeCount grid
  * The dissipation time for the gas disc in years
  * The power law exponent for the gas disc, alpha
+ * FormatS:  Output file format for multi simulation run.
+0: all simulatios write to different files, 1: all simulations write to the same file.
+ * FormatT: Output file format for time steps.
+0: all time steps are written to different files, 1: all time steps are written to the same file.
+ * FormatP: Output file format for particles.
+0: all particles are written to different files, 1: all particles are written to the same file.

 # Console Arguments #
 Instead of using the parameter file, some arguments can also be passed as console arguments.
 The console arguments have the highest priority and are overwriting the arguments of the param.dat file.
 The options are: